Pranjal-88/MediMatch/README.md

 ## **Features**

-- **Smart Clustering**: Groups medicines based on chemical composition, category, and treatment type.
+- **Smart Clustering**: Groups medicines based on chemical composition, usage, and reviews.
 - **Alternative Finder**: Suggests similar medicines when a preferred one is not available.
+- **Review-Based Suggestions**: Considers excellent, average, and poor reviews to enhance recommendation quality.
-- **Extensible Dataset**: Add new data easily to expand the system’s functionality.
+- **Extensible Dataset**: Easily add new data to expand the system’s functionality.

 ---